-If you have included exempt foreign employment income at \mathbf{N} item 19 on your tax return (supplementary section) you will not be able to calculate your foreign tax credit using worksheet 2.
-We will do it for you when you lodge your tax return (using TaxPack, e-tax or a tax agent).
+If you have included exempt foreign employment income at $\mathbb{N}$ item 20 on your tax return (supplementary section) you will not be able to calculate your foreign tax credit using worksheet 2.
+We will do it for you when you lodge your tax return (using TaxPack, e-tax or a registered tax agent).

-On a separate sheet of paper, print:

-SCHEDULE OF ADDITIONAL INFORMATION - ITEM 19
+On a separate sheet of paper, print: SCHEDULE OF ADDITIONAL INFORMATION - ITEM 20 - EXEMPT FOREIGN INCOME, and write:

+- the amount of your JPDA income - the amount at (o) from worksheet 2 (the foreign tax credit available on your JPDA income this year)

+WORKSHEET 2: Foreign tax credit calculation

-- EXEMPT FOREIGN INCOME, and write: - the amount of your JPDA income - the amount at (o) from worksheet 2 (the foreign tax credit available on your JPDA income this year) - the amount at (q) from worksheet 2 (your excess foreign tax credit carried forward from previous years) - the amount of any other foreign income and foreign tax paid.
+- the amount at (q) from worksheet 2 (your excess foreign tax credit carried forward from previous years) - the amount of any other foreign income and foreign tax paid.

-Sign the schedule and attach it to page 3 of your tax return with your other schedule.
+Sign the schedule and attach it to page 3 of your tax return with your other schedule from the last page of these instructions.